Republicans Scrap Health Care Vote — Again, Trump Blasts 'So-Called Republicans'

 Republicans are once again waving the white flag on health care.

-Senate Majority Leader Mitch McConnell announced shortly that he is pulling the Republican health care bill because it does not have the votes.
+Senate Majority Leader Mitch McConnell announced that he is pulling the Republican health care bill because it does not have the votes.

 Rather than endure another embarrassing vote that sees his caucus come up short, the senators agreed in a closed-door meeting to shelve the bill.